Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1020/readme.md

 ## 6. Integration/Demonstration

-SMTP communication with DEI server was implemented, by using the FUS as client.
+SMTP communication with DEI server was implemented, by using the FUS as client. <br>
-Action chain was ensured to guarantee a periodic execution of notifications identification and e-mail requests sent to DEI server.
+Action chain was ensured to guarantee a periodic execution of notifications identification and e-mail requests sent to DEI server. <br>
 Threads were applied, so that multiple requests can interact with DEI server.

 ## 7. Observations